openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ### No active Pod

 No active Pod session detected.
 This alert can temporarily be dismissed by pressing **SNOOZE** but it will keep triggering as long as a new pod has not been activated.
-Once activated this alert is automatically silenced.
+Once activated this alert is automatically be silenced.

 ### Pod suspended